SAP-samples/sap-rdp-integration-accelerator/rdp-abap-technical-objects/Fixes/readme.md

       * New version for User guide has been updated with details on the features introduced

+### **Update: V6.0.4 – August 12th 2025**:

+      ### **TR 901435.BP7**

+      ### ✨ Features added

+	* Catch Weight materials - optional
+		- Introducing a new application parameter allowing customers to make optional the catch weight 			materials during delivery replication
+		- By default, the value of the application parameter is empty (false), meaning the quantities in base 		unit of measure will be used.
+		- Packaging compositions in RDP are defined either in the product base unit of measure or in one of 		the alternative UoMs that can be converted to the base UoM.
+Therefore, catch weight quantities are not 		relevant for RDP (RDP needs the quantity in the base unit of measure).
+		- Unless there is a specific business reason to send catch weight materials to RDP, the quantities in 		the base unit of measure should be sent.

+      ### 📘 Documentation

+      * New version for User guide has been updated with details on the features introduced

 ---
 ### **Installation Instructions for fixes**